aditp928/Hangman-Game/README.md

 A Hangman game that will run in the browser, and features dynamically updated HTML and CSS powered by your JavaScript code.

-Practices the use of functions, and object orientated programming.
+Practices the use of functions,and object orientated programming.

 The onkeyup function is listening for user input in this application it is keyboard pushes.